IBM/ce-cns/documentation/setup-example.md

  ![](images/cns-ce-example-application-04.png)

+ If the issue persists, please refer to the [known issues](https://ibm.github.io/ce-cns/known-issues/) page.

 ---

 > Congratulations, you have successfully completed this hands-on lab `Setup the example application` of the workshop.
 Awesome :star: